PartehDev/PartehMath/README.md

 # PartehMath
-A bad numpy clone with less features
+A bad numpy clone with less features for python